Best-Brain-Gang/roboadvisor-diversification/README.md

 * [Yahoo API](https://pypi.org/project/fix-yahoo-finance/0.1.30/) - This was used to be able to get closing prices for the ETFs that we will be using in the list of  investments.

+* [Alpaca Trade API](https://alpaca.markets/docs/) -  This is used to get API trading data for this project.
+To have access to Alpaca's API key and API secret keys, the user needs to register for personal account and save their own keys.

 * [Scikit Learn](https://scikit-learn.org/stable/) - *version 0.24.2* - This package has a lot of different tools and model that could be use to create a machine learning model.

     * [linear model](https://scikit-learn.org/stable/modules/linear_model.html) - This allows the model to call the Logisitic Regression model to run our machine learning.